nfour/Sublime-ECT/readme.md

 ### Optional

-Additionally, you may use your own tags by copying a .tmLanguage file.
+Additionally, you may create your own tags by copying a .tmLanguage file.
 The `{{ }}` template, `ect_html3.tmLanguage`, would be the easiest.

 Replace all occurances (they're all contained within one `<dict>` around line `500`) of each open and close tag with your own open and close tag characters.